Billionaire Profile

 Early Life

-Willis J. Johnson was born in 1947 in Clinton, Oklahoma, and grew up on a dairy farm in Siloam Springs, Arkansas.
-He served in the U.S. Army during the Vietnam War, earning a Purple Heart.
+Willis J. Johnson was born in 1947 in Clinton, Oklahoma, and raised on a dairy farm near Siloam Springs, Arkansas.
+Not much is known about his early life and childhood.
+He received his early education from a high school in California.
+Johnson served a year-long tour in Vietnam where he earned a Purple Heart.

 Rise to Success

-After returning from the war, Johnson bought a junkyard in Sacramento, California, in 1972.
+In 1972, after returning from the war, he bought his own junkyard in Sacramento, California.
 In 1982, he founded Copart, a vehicle salvage and auction company.
-He took Copart public in 1994.
-Johnson launched an online bidding platform for wrecked cars in 1998, revolutionizing the industry.
-He expanded Copart to have over 200 locations in multiple countries.
+Johnson took Copart public in 1994 and launched an online bidding platform for wrecked cars in 1998.
+He served as the CEO until 2010.

 Key Business Strategies